10 Best 52w High Stocks for December 2025

 Key Catalysts

-• Strategic partnerships and global reach
+• Strategic acquisitions expanding product portfolio and market reach

 Risk Factors